-The woman who sat before me six, “Six family members died the between April and December 2020, the last of these was my husband.
+The woman who sat before me said, “Six family members died the between April and December 2020, the last of these was my husband.
 None from COVID-19.
 It’s been a tough year.”

 Devastating losses.
 How does a person walk through such losses?
 She is reacting in anger toward others around her.
 That made sense knowing what she had been through.